 Dystocia is the term used for difficulties during delivery.
-Common causes of dystocia include oversize puppies stuck in the birth canal, abnormalities of the vagina or vulva, and uterine infection.
+Pet MD says that common causes of dystocia in dogs include oversize puppies stuck in the birth canal, abnormalities of the vagina or vulva, and uterine infection.
 If labor is prolonged, veterinary intervention is necessary to save the puppies and the mother.
 Bring the mother and any surviving puppies to an emergency veterinary hospital.

-Certain canine viruses can cause fetal death, including the herpes virus, parvovirus, adenovirus, coronavirus and the distemper virus.
-Bacterial culprits include E. coli, streptococcus and staphylococcus.
+Veterinary Partner says certain canine viruses can cause fetal death, including the herpes virus, parvovirus, adenovirus, coronavirus, and the distemper virus.
+Bacterial culprits include E. coli, streptococcus, and staphylococcus.
 The protozoal parasite Neospora caninum infects the brain and spinal cord of fetuses and newborns, eventually killing them.
 In most cases, the mother shows no signs of illness.

 Fetuses with genetic or physical defects, such as abnormal organ development or chromosomal abnormalities, will likely die in utero or shortly after birth.
 The mother's reproductive system could also suffer from physical defects, such as scar tissue that doesn't allow proper placental development, resulting in fetuses not receiving sufficient nutrients for growth.

 During your dog's pregnancy, do not give her any medications or supplements before checking with your vet.
 Some common drugs, relatively safe to use in non-pregnant animals, can cause abortion or kill puppies in utero.
 These include dexamethasone, often prescribed as an anti-inflammatory.

 Time to call the vet